ClearHeadedT/boot-dev-log/learn-sql/NOTES.md

 - Learned SQL data types for column definitions.
 - Learned a posts-table practice exercise, designing a real schema.
 - Learned writing the migration for a posts table end to end.
+- Learned handling NULL values in a table.